 Other examples of failure to exercise reasonable care include the following:

-There are circumstances where failing to exercise reasonable care involves a driver technically following the law.
+There are circumstances where the failure to exercise reasonable care involves a driver technically following the law.
 If a driver follows the speed limit of 55 miles per hour but the visibility is poor due to fog or the road is iced over, reasonable care would constitute driving at a reduced speed.

 Weather in Connecticut often influences driving conditions and at times, going the speed limit could be considered reckless.
 A driver is likely to be found guilty of negligence in an inclement weather situation if he/she may cause a car crash.

 Less commonly, another instance where a driver is expected to exercise reasonable care concerns the driver’s medical history.
-If a driver has a medical history that suggests it may be unsafe for them to drive, or fails to take a prescription or other medical precautions needed before getting behind the wheel, they may also be found guilty of negligence.
+If a driver has a medical history that suggests it may be unsafe for them to drive or fails to take a prescription or other medical precautions needed before getting behind the wheel, they may also be found guilty of negligence.

 When you sue for negligence in a car accident case, there are four elements that most often must be proved for you to receive compensation:

 In addition to proving your case, the amount of compensation awarded in a negligence car accident depends largely on proving that liability, or fault, lies with the other driver.
-In Connecticut, if a plaintiff played a part in the car wreck, his/her financial damages is decreased proportionately.
+In Connecticut, if a plaintiff played a part in the car wreck, his/her financial damages are decreased proportionately.

 When you are the victim, you are trying to get your life back to normal.
-Make sure you protect your rights to a fair compensation for recovery.
+Make sure you protect your rights to fair compensation for recovery.
 Review our checklist on what to do if you’ve been in a car or truck accident.

 Your life should not have to go “on hold” because of someone else’s irresponsible driving.
-If you have suffered injury from a car accident, you may be entitled to financial compensation to cover your medical bills, vehicle repairs and the wages you have lost while taking time off work to recover.
+If you have suffered injury from a car accident, you may be entitled to financial compensation to cover your medical bills, vehicle repairs, and the wages you have lost while taking time off work to recover.

 Let our experienced car accident attorneys fight for your right to justice.
 Call the office of The Flood Law Firm for a free, no-obligation consultation about your legal options.